Commitment to Equity, Inclusion, and Anti-Racism

 Cross-review of course and seminar materials in undergraduate and graduate programs

-Student/faculty working groups have been formed to review course material in an effort to include culturally responsive and anti-bias practices, particularly for Black, Indigenous, and people of color as well as other historically underrepresented groups.
-Additionally, cross-review of course content will be conducted to ensure students have multiple opportunities to understand the intersection of social inequities and determinants of health as it relates to communication disorders and professional practices.
+Student/faculty working groups were formed in 2020 to review course material in an effort to include culturally responsive and anti-bias practices, particularly for Black, Indigenous, and people of color as well as other historically underrepresented groups.
+Additionally, a cross-review of course content has been conducted to ensure students have multiple opportunities to understand the intersection of social inequities and determinants of health as it relates to communication disorders and professional practices.
 Topics include, but are not limited to:

 - The historical context of Black individuals in healthcare and medical research, examining with scrutiny the dominant narratives and uncovering the root cause of racial injustice, including the relation of Jim Crow laws to healthcare and education